 Step 2: View Your Logs

-- Status: HTTP status code (200, 400, 500, etc.)
+- Response Code: HTTP status code received from your webhook endpoint (200, 400, 500, etc.)

 Step 3: Filter Your Logs

-- 2xx - Success: View only successful requests (200-299)
+- 2xx - Success: View only successful deliveries (200-299)

 - 3xx - Redirect: View redirect responses (300-399)